Slaughter Report Last updated June 24, 2016

 |D1, D2 Cows||D3 Cows||Bulls|

-In the US, just over 4,000 head of cattle traded between Iowa and Nebraska with dressed sales anywhere from steady to 5.00 lower than the previous week.
-Scattered trade was also reported in Kansas yesterday with live sales steady to 2.00 lower than Wednesday's trade.
-USDA is scheduled to release it May 1st cattle on feed report this afternoon.
-Pre-report estimates are indicating April placement volumes to be down 2% compared to last year while marketings are forecasted to be up 2%
+In the US, around 1,500 head of cattle traded between Iowa and Nebraska with dressed sales 5.00-7.00 higher than sales seen earlier in the week.
+Even though bids did strengthen from Tuesday and Wednesday initial sales in the North are still 2.00-8.00 lower than the previous week.
+Scattered trade was also reported in Texas with live sales at the top end of Wednesday's trading range.
+USDA is scheduled to release its June 1st cattle on feed report, pre-report estimates are indicating placements up 10% and marketings are forecasted to be up 5% year over year.

 |Boner Cows||Rail Avg|

 The nearby Canadian dollar at 8:30 this morning was trading at 77.21, down 0.93

 Information provided on this report is supplied by various auction markets throughout Alberta.
 In reference to the following prices, producers are reminded to check with individual markets on current prices and trends.
 Prices quoted include top quality cattle only.

 Feeder and stocker prices in Southern Alberta on Thursday: